gjwdyk/Notes-TMSH/README.md

 After the CloudFormation finished AND the Big-IP on-boarding process (Configure Network, License and Provision) finished; login to Big-IP SSH CLI and execute the scripts in [F5_Configurations.txt](F5_Configurations.txt) line by line.

+Alternatively; upload the [F5_Configurations.sh](F5_Configurations.sh) into the Big-IP and execute it.
+Pay attention to the access and executeable flags of the file after upload.

 ***